philmikejones/beginning-mapping/handout.md

 To produce our maps we will use QGIS, a mature, open-source GIS used extensively in academia, public organisations, and private companies.
 QGIS is open source software and is free to download and use for any purpose.

+I **strongly** recommend you download verion 3.x (currently 3.4) of QGIS; not version 2.x as this is being deprecated.

 To open QGIS:

 - On Windows press the Windows key and start typing QGIS.
 - On Mac you can press Cmd + space, then start typing QGIS.
-- On Linux your desktop manager will have a run shortcut (on Ubuntu just the Super key).
+- On Linux your desktop manager will have a run shortcut (on Ubuntu it's the Super key).

 If you have a choice of versions choose QGIS Desktop.
 The default interface looks like Figure \ref{qgis-interface}.